Reviews You Can Rely On

 Maneuverability

-This model was very easy to push and pull, making it one of the most friendly vacuums we tested for people who may be tired of pushing heavy vacuums.
-The cleaner head did catch while transitioning from hard floors to mats and rugs, but it's easy to tilt and correct because the vacuum is so light.
-One drawback that surprised us was that it didn't corner very tightly because sharp turns tended to lift the brushroll head.
+This model was very easy to push and pull, making it one of the most friendly vacuums I have ever tested.
+If you're tired of pushing around a bulky vacuum, this is your answer.
+The cleaner head did catch while transitioning from hard floors to mats and rugs, but because the vacuum is so light, it's easy to tilt and correct.
+One drawback that surprised me was that it didn't corner very tightly because sharp turns tended to lift the brush roll head.

 Maintenance